About Anna KennedyFounder of the Anna Kennedy Online charity and shares her journey and experiences…

 We are delighted an official partnership with Includability – The Home of Inclusive Employers.
 We mirror Includability’s values of ensuring everyone receives an equal opportunity for any job.

-I am proud to be patron to DaisyChain, Autism Support Crawley, Kilmarnock Horse Rescue, Cheshire Autism Practical Support, Square Peg Foundation, and an ambassador for , Puzzle Centre, Autism Anglia Born Anxious and Includability.
+I am proud to be patron to DaisyChain, Autism Support Crawley, Kilmarnock Horse Rescue, Cheshire Autism Practical Support, Square Peg Foundation, Camp Mohawk Autism Early Support and an ambassador for Special Dreams Foundation, Autism Anglia Born Anxious , and Includability.
 Also a committee member of LOANI, Ladies Of All Nations International Group.

 We do have many expenses and running costs, so we are always seeking help through advertising, sponsorship or donations.
-If you are able to help in any way please click here and go to our donations page .
+If you are able to help in any way please click hereand go to our donations page.
+Also if you know any organisations that would like to advertise on the Anna Kennedy Online portal please contact Lisa Robins at firstname.lastname@example.org or call us on 01895 540187.

 All the Best